darthsvard/wk_infra/README.txt

-Second version of the file
+This is the file for listing the development milestones:

+0: initialization